jensstein/oandbackup/FAQ.md

 #### What are Special Backups?

-Special backups describes system data that's bound to the user and not to certain apps.
+Special backups describes system data that's bound to the user and not to certain apps. </br>***Enable special backups in advanced prefs to see them.***</br>
-For the moment we don't provide them with full support, try with your own responsibility
+For the moment we don't provide them with full support, try with your own responsibility.

+Beginning with version 8 some of them are supported.
+See also [How can I backup SMS &amp; Call log?](#how-can-i-backup-sms--call-log)

 #### Do I need a rooted phone?